Contact our corporate or local offices directly.

 Parent page: Schematic Objects

 A Signal Harness is an electrical design primitive.
 It is an abstract connection that enables the logical grouping of different signals including buses, wires and other signal harnesses for increased flexibility and streamlined design.
 Signal Harnesses allow for the creation and manipulation of higher level abstract connections between sub-circuits in your PCB Projects.
-They allow for a more complex design within the same schematic workspace, which increases readability of designs and builds potential for reuse.
+They allow for a more complex design within the same schematic design space, which increases the readability of designs and builds potential for reuse.

 Signal harnesses are available for placement in the Schematic Editor in one of the following ways: